THE TRAVELLING HISTORIAN -- THE MAN IN THE IRON MASK

 G.Wilson

-The French city of Cannes is known widely for its annual film extravaganza, but it is also closely associated with two lovely islands lying off the city's eastern extremity.
-Few visitors to that beautiful place fail to take the fifteen minute ferry ride across the tranquil waters of the Bay of Cannes to the historic Lerin Islands.
+The French city of Cannes is known widely for its annual film extravaganza.
+Lying off the city's eastern extremity are two lovely islands.
+Few tourists visiting that beautiful place fail to take the fifteen minute ferry ride across the tranquil waters of the Bay of Cannes to savour the sights of the historic Lerin Islands.

 &